 Frog Rush sometimes grows as distinct tufts on the broken dried mud surface and sometimes as a patch comprising a dense mat or sward, occasionally as an understorey to sprawling plants of Spergularia marina.
 The dense sward, illustrated in one of the accompanying photos, may be a product of seeding from individual tufts the previous year, which has found open ground not subsequently broken up.
-The plants in such a patch are small, atypically one-stemmed and more or less erect, with relatively few flowers and hence reduced seed production per plant; however, there must be hundreds in any one such patch.
+The plants in such a patch are small, atypically one-stemmed and more or less erect, with relatively few flowers and hence reduced seed production per plant; however, there must have been hundreds in any one such patch.
+However, populations appear subject to fluctuation from year to year: in 2020 there were only a few plants, small and late flowering.